AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49748-email-invitations-cannot-be-sent.md

 title: 'ACSD-49748: Email invitations cannot be sent'
 description: Apply the ACSD-49748 patch to fix the Adobe Commerce issue where the users are not able to send email invitations.
 exl-id: 21c42791-ec25-440b-b124-aa8e27b253c6
-feature: "Admin Workspace, Communications, Marketing Tools"
+feature: Admin Workspace, Communications, Marketing Tools
 ---
 # ACSD-49748: Email invitations cannot be sent